Ghalileo/IP-Host-Scanner/README.md

   # Description

-  An application which takes in a csv list to ping IP hosts for status
+  A Shell Script which takes in a csv list to ping IP hosts for status

   Table of Contents |
   ----------------- |